On the bin sensitivity of the transverse BAO: Fisher Forecast

 The same analysis made for DESI is shown in figure~\ref{fig:desi_forecast}, the covariance matrix for semi-Gaussian and top-hat schemes we multiplied by 10 to improve visualisation.
 Now, the best bin configuration is the top-hat case for all parameters, but the difference is minimal except for the $H_0$ parameter.

-Because there is a clear difference in the bin configuration, we conducted a forecast for a smaller number of bins close to each other.
+Because there is a clear difference in the bin configuration, we conducted a forecast for a smaller number of bins close to each other and located around the peak of the survey's number density.
 In Figures~\ref{fig:erros_desi} and \ref{fig:errors_ska}, we show the estimated errors to compare the results with a minimum number of bins, in this case three.
 For the DESI survey, the Gaussian bin centres are $z_c^g$=(0.80, 0.81, 0.83) and close to these values for Gaussian and Semi-Gaussian bins $z_c$=(0.80, 0.82, 0.84).
-In Figure~\ref{fig:erros_desi} there is a significant change in the top-hat scenario, with fewer bins the semi-Gaussian method proves to have higher precision.
-In Figure \ref{fig:errors_ska}, we see that for SKA semi-Gaussian has the best constraints.
+In Figure \ref{fig:errors_ska}, for the Gaussian arrangement, $z_c^g$ is set at (0.15,0.17,0.19), while for the top-hat and semi-Gaussian configurations, $z_c$ is adjusted to (0.16, 0.17, 0.19).
+We see that for SKA semi-Gaussian has the best constraints for all parameters in the many bins case.
+Moreover, as expected, the error bars grow substantially when the number of bins is reduced.
+While ideal tomography would employ as many bins as possible, we consider this test essential to determine whether a central, higher-density bin is disproportionately affecting the constraints.